October 20, 2021

 I heard an interesting comparison recently.
-When you see people on the street talking to themselves, they are often classified as “crazy.”
+When you see people on the street talking to themselves, we think just that: they’re talking to themselves.
 Yet what do we call it when we talk to ourselves inside organizations?
 “Marketing or communications.”

 Unfortunately, that type of talking to oneself—where leaders speak TO their own understanding and perspectives instead of engaging WITH employees—happens too frequently.
 And the consequences can be significant.